-Welcome to the SEPTEMBER Semester: In-Person Learning, Travel and Safety Measures
+Welcome to the January 2023 Semester: In-Person Learning, Travel, and Safety Measures

 While we are confident that student engagement is enhanced with in-person learning, we are offering a remote option for first-time first-semester students for their first semester only* to give them flexibility in learning options to start their medical education.
 We recognize that new students may face hardships in preparing to be on island for the first semester due to circumstances compounded by COVID-19, such as challenges in passport, visa and travel-related processes.